Doxuno

 STANDARD EXCLUSIONS

-This Agreement does not apply to information that: (a) is or becomes publicly available through no act or omission of the Receiving Party; (b) was lawfully in the Receiving Party's possession prior to disclosure, evidenced by written records predating disclosure; (c) is independently developed by the Receiving Party without reference to the Confidential Information, evidenced by contemporaneous written records; (d) is received from a third party without restriction and without breach of any obligation of confidentiality; or (e) is required to be disclosed by applicable New Zealand law, court order, or regulatory requirement, provided the Receiving Party gives the Disclosing Party prompt written notice and reasonably cooperates in seeking a protective order under the Evidence Act 2006 (EA 2006).
+The obligations in this Agreement do not apply to information that: (a) is or becomes generally available to the public other than by an act or omission of the Receiving Party or its Permitted Recipients; (b) was lawfully in the Receiving Party's possession without restriction prior to disclosure, as evidenced by contemporaneous written records; (c) is independently developed by the Receiving Party without use of or reference to the Confidential Information, as evidenced by contemporaneous written records; (d) is rightfully received from a third party without restriction and without breach of any obligation of confidentiality; or (e) is required to be disclosed by applicable New Zealand law, court order, or regulatory authority — in which case the Receiving Party shall, where lawful, give the Disclosing Party prompt written notice and reasonably cooperate (at the Disclosing Party's cost) in seeking a protective order or other relief under the Evidence Act 2006 and applicable procedural rules.

 TERM